 • Norma Carol Hanson (b.
 18 December 1923)

-When Ragnvald registered for the WWI Draft on September 12, 1918 he indicated that Lena Hanson was his wife and they resided at 109 10th street in Fargo.
+When Ragnvald registered for the WWI Draft on September 12, 1918 he indicated that Lena Hanson was his wife and that they resided at 109 10th street in Fargo.

 • The record indicates that she emigrated in 1907.